Insulation Resistance Explained

 • Periodic preventive maintenance

-There are several IR test methods:
+There are several insulation resistance test methods:

-4- Polarization Index (PI) : the ratio is a 10-minute reading divided by a 1-minute reading
+4. Polarization Index (PI): the ratio is a 10-minute reading divided by a 1-minute reading

-IR test using the guard probe ( blue wire) at the cable shield for better reading
+Insulation resistance test using the guard probe ( blue wire) at the cable shield for better reading

-Following are ten recommendations that could be considered to improve the test results:
+The following are ten recommendations that could be considered to improve the test results:

 1. Negative polarity is preferred to accommodate the phenomenon of electroendosmosis.